pirminrehm/ddd-dapp/README.md

 After entering the app check the settings tab to make sure an account and a logging address are selected.

+Watch our demo video for the use of the DApp: https://www.youtube.com/watch?v=-KAL6I9kziM

 ## Testing of Smart Contracts
 The tests for smart contracts are based on truffle's built-in features and written in `Mocha`.
 You can find them in `./test`.